Sands

 Mechanism

-With long-term prescribed grazing, including adequate recovery periods, this plant community will move through the successional stages leading to the Bluestem/Prairie Sandreed Plant Community.
-This change will require a long period of time, and may be difficult to attain if the grama sod is extensive.
+With long-term prescribed grazing, including adequate recovery periods, this plant community will move to the Reference State.
+This change will require a long period of time and may be difficult to attain if the shortgrass sod is extensive.

 Mechanism

-Heavy grazing, wildfires, and other disturbance causes transition from Native/Invaded Grass State to Erosion State.
+Heavy grazing and other disturbance causes transition from Native/Invaded Grass State to Erosion State.

 Mechanism